ScaledInference/Amp-Android-SDK/README.md

 ``` Manifest
 <application android:name="com.yourapp.MyApplication"/>
 ```
-These lines initialize the amp and session instances that represents a single session in the Amp project corresponding to the `projectKey` that will be given to you.
-In the above example, we make the assumption that an user session is from when they the app is created.
+These lines initialize the amp and session instances that represent a single session in the Amp project corresponding to the `projectKey` that will be given to you.
+In the above example, we make the assumption that an user session is from when the app is created.
 How you define an user session is completely up to you.
 It may be that you define it by the time they enter the application to 30 minutes.

 ### Observe
 ``` Java